ircv3/ircv3-specifications/extensions/resume.md

 This message is sent to indicate that a client has reconnected. `<nick>`, `<olduser>`, and `<oldhost>` indicate the client that has reconnected, and are the details of the old client. `<user>` and `<host>` indicate the reconnecting client's new username and hostname, and the client MUST process this information as they would a regular [`CHGHOST`](https://ircv3.net/specs/extensions/chghost-3.2.html) message. `<timestamp>`, if given, is a timestamp of the form described above which indicates the last message received by the reconnecting clent.

-Upon receiving a `RESUMED` message, clients MUST display in some way that the given user has reconnected.
+Upon receiving a `RESUMED` message, clients SHOULD display in some way that the given user has reconnected (as message history may have been lost and the users' chat may have been interrupted).
 If `<timestamp>` is given, clients SHOULD use this to display how much message history seems to have been lost.

 ## Capability Negotiation